Dedicated to Protecting & Defending Your Rights

 If you have been arrested for or charged with embezzlement in Duval, Clay, or Nassau County, your future is at stake.
 The prosecution is likely already building its case against you and will use its extensive resources in an attempt to put you behind bars.
 You need an equally strong defense from a legal team that knows the criminal justice system.

-At Monroe & King, P.A., we are fully prepared to put all our efforts behind you.
+At First Coast Criminal Defense, we are fully prepared to put all our efforts behind you.
 We have extensive resources of our own, including in-house expert witnesses and investigators.
 Our Jacksonville embezzlement lawyers can build a solid defense tailored to your unique situation.

 Call (904) 474-3115 or submit an online contact form to request a complimentary and confidential meeting with our Jacksonville embezzlement attorneys today.